Sections and Organizers 2018

 Björn Kiefer (Freiberg), Christian Linder (Stanford, USA)

-The section will focus on advanced theoretical, numerical and experimental models for the evaluation of the behavior of structures.
-The diffusion of innovative materials characterized by high strength, anisotropy and unconventional mechanical responses (metamaterials) pose new challenges to the design and the performance of various structural elements like beams, plates and shells.
+The section will focus on advanced theoretical, numerical and experimental models for the evaluation of the behavior of structures subjected to static and dynamic loads.
+Innovative materials characterized by high strength, anisotropy and unconventional mechanical responses pose new challenges to the design and the performance of various structural elements such as beams, plates and shells.
 In particular, structural issues may appear at different scales when materials with an internal architecture are employed.
-Particularly welcome are models and algorithms for structures that address nonlinear material behaviors and investigate structural stability at different scales.
+Particularly welcome are linear and nonlinear models and algorithms that address static and dynamic behavior of structures at different scales.

 Christoph Adam (Innsbruck, Austria), Johannes Gerstmayr (Innsbruck, Austria)